Power Transistor- All You Need to Know

 • It is also larger than the average transistor.
 It is imperative to allow maximum current to flow.

-Metal oxide semiconductor field-effect transistor (MOSFETs)
+Metal oxide semiconductor field-effect transistors (MOSFETs)

 DPAK MOSFET Electronic Transistor